-- take images of a child's injury, bruising or similar (eg following a disclosure of abuse) - make audio recordings of a child's disclosure.
+- take images of a child's injury, bruising or similar (e.g. following a disclosure of abuse) - make audio recordings of a child's disclosure.

-Concerns and allegations against staff (including supply teachers, volunteers and contractors)
+Concerns and allegations against staff (including supply teachers, third-party & self-employed staff volunteers and contractors, and adults from organisations or individuals using the school premises)

-If a member of staff is concerned about the behaviour of a person working or volunteering at the school (including contractors), they will follow the agreed procedure set out in the flowchart 'Allegation against adults', displayed in all prominent areas of use (offices, class cupboards, staff room areas).
-See Safeguarding and Child Protection Policy (date).
+If a member of staff is concerned about the behaviour of a person working or volunteering at the school (including contractors), they will follow the agreed procedure set out in the flowchart 'Allegation against adults', displayed in communal areas including office, photocopying room and staffroom.
+See Safeguarding and Child Protection Policy (2022).